ZixinIsabelDeng/Ipo_delisting_prediction/README.md

 # IPO Delisting Prediction

-This project predicts whether an IPO company will be **delisted within the next five quarters** based on financial statement data.
+This project predicts whether an IPO company will be **delisted within the next five quarters** based on financial statement data retrieve by https://github.com/ZixinIsabelDeng/selenium-web-scraping-tool-.
 It is built on my original GitHub research project [Predicting-the-Delisting-of-an-IPO-Company-Within-the-Next-Five-Quarters](https://github.com/ZixinIsabelDeng/Predicting-the-Delisting-of-an-IPO-Company-Within-the-Next-Five-Quarters)
 and expanded into a modular, config-driven workflow with Jupyter notebooks.